swiftgurmeet/swiftgurmeet.github.io/_pages/03_resume.md

 * Design Technology Co-Optimization (DTCO) work on improving multiple libraries with different heights and their PPA benchmarking.
 * Develop Continuous Mixed Row (CMR) PnR flow using Synopsys Fusion Compiler.
+* Data Analytics and Visualization of PnR metrics

 ### [2022-2024] Intel Corp., Physical Design Methodology Engineer
 * Set up and use an implementation (rtl2gds) flow for Intel 18A node using Cadence Flowtool that